-Current efforts are mainly dedicated to understand the mechanisms of action of these elements and their roles in abiotic stress responses.
-The conservation of the transcriptional networks and gene modules identified in Arabidopsis in important crops such as tomato is also being subject of study.
+Our research program is aimed to identify and characterize the molecular mechanisms of plant adaptation and tolerance to abiotic stresses.
+Using Arabidopsis as a model system and a multidisciplinary approach, including a combination of genetic, biochemical, cell biology, genomic and proteomic experimental strategies, we have identified molecular regulators involved at different levels (chromatin/epigenetic, transcriptional and posttranscriptional) in plant adaptation to adverse environments.
+Current efforts are mainly dedicated to understand the way of action of these elements and their roles in abiotic stress responses.
+The conservation of the molecular regulators identified in Arabidopsis in important crops such as tomato is also being a subject of study.

 Huertas, R., Catalá, R., Jiménez-Gómez, J.M., Mar Castellano, M., Crevillén, P., Piñeiro, M., Jarillo, J.A., Salinas, J. .
 Arabidopsis SME1 Regulates Plant Development and Response to Abiotic Stress by Determining Spliceosome Activity Specificity.
 Plant Cell.
 31:537-554.